Plane at the Leopold Sedar Senghor airport in Dakar, Senegal, with the African Renaissance monument in the background

 Fish market in Saint Louis, Senegal

-Senegal's economy has grown considerably in the last few years.
+Senegal's economy has grown continuously in the last few years.
 However, the development of the country is being hampered by food crises, strong population growth and a high rate of unemployment.
 Senegal managed to weather the COVID-19 pandemic rather well, yet its economic fallout is still being felt very clearly.
-The impact of Russia’s attack on Ukraine has caused disrupted supply chains in Senegal, sharp rises in the cost of living, inflation and growing sovereign debt.
+In Senegal, the impact of Russia's attack on Ukraine has caused disruption of supply chains, sharp rises in the cost of living, high inflation and growing sovereign debt.

 German development cooperation with Senegal

 In 2019, Germany and Senegal agreed a reform partnership under the G20 Compact with Africa initiative.
-It is intended to improve the environment for private investment and thus create more employment.
-Very close cooperation has grown from the reform partnership.
-The focus is on the following core areas:
+It was intended to improve the environment for private investment and thus create more employment.
+In June 2023, Germany, France and other international donors agreed a Just Energy Transition Partnership (JETP) with Senegal.
+In that context, Germany and Senegal transformed their programme of development cooperation into a Climate and Development Partnership.
+This Partnership focuses on the following core areas:

 • Peaceful and inclusive societies